 After staying isolated for years, they became more domesticated.
 That’s not to say they were lap dogs!
 On the contrary, these dogs stayed in homes during the day and roamed free at night for the village’s protection.
 Over time, they became trusted and revered by villagers throughout Tibet and the Himalayas.

-Double Layer Coats
+3. They Have Double Layer Coats

 Tibetan Mastiffs have relatively high maintenance coats.
 They are thick, with double layers, for surviving frigid climates.
 Some Tibetan Mastiffs have even thicker hair near their neck that looks like a lion’s mane!